Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- This season, Bam Adebayo has made 8.0 shots from the floor per game, which accounts for 18.7% of his team's total makes.
+- This season, Bam Adebayo has made 8.0 shots per game, which adds up to 18.7% of his team's total makes.

-- Adebayo's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Defensively, the Nuggets are eighth in the NBA, allowing 112.5 points per game.

-- The Nuggets allow 112.5 points per game, eighth-ranked in the league.
+- The Nuggets give up 40.8 rebounds per game, best in the league.

-- On the glass, the Nuggets have given up 40.8 rebounds per game, which is best in the NBA.
+- Looking at assists, the Nuggets have allowed 25.7 per game, 15th in the league.

-- The Nuggets are the 15th-ranked team in the NBA, conceding 25.7 assists per game.

 Bam Adebayo vs. the Nuggets